 The Cuban artist’s NoLibs gallery delivers.
 Maybe only a Day of the Dead doll will do?
 Eyes Gallery offers just the thing.
 Here’s a look at where to buy Latino art in Philadelphia:

 - A visit to the community-based arts and cultural organization Taller Puertorriqueño means a visit to its The Julia de Burgos Gift Shop, a top spot for original Latino artwork, crafts, handmade jewelry, and collectibles.
 The only bilingual bookstore of its kind in the tri-state region, the store—named for one of Puerto Rico’s and Latin America’s prominent poetic voices—is also home to Galería Lorenzo Homar, dedicated to Latin American and Caribbean art.
-The gallery’s permanent collection includes works by Carlos Pascual, Daniel de Jesus, Marta Sanchez, Antonio Martorell, Ralfka González and many more.
-2721 N. 5th Street, (215) 426-3311, tallerpr.org
+The gallery’s permanent collection includes works by Carlos Pascual, Daniel de Jesus, Marta Sanchez, Antonio Martorell, Ralfka González, and many more.
+2721 N. 5th Street, (215) 426-3311.

 - Fans of Cuban artist Orlando Quevedo can find his striking works of magical realism at New Image Art & Framing in Rittenhouse Square.
 In the U.S. since 1993, Quevedo was awarded first prize in the International Young Artist Exhibitions in Moscow and Havana at age 15.
-His original oil paintings channel masters such as Picasso, Chagall and Van Gogh in a dramatic light-filled Baroque style.
+His original oil paintings channel masters such as Picasso, Chagall, and Van Gogh in a dramatic light-filled Baroque style.
 1939 Chestnut Street, (215) 972-1577

-Philadelphia's Latino Chefs & Restaurateurs - Philly's national reputation as a thriving, open-to-all city extends to its flourishing culinary scene, which features a multitude of executive chefs of Latin descent.
-From nationally renowned luminaries with multiple successful restaurants (Jose Garces, Guillermo Pernot) to upstarts making a solid name for themselves here (Jezabel Careaga, Adan Trinidad, Cristina Martinez), these talented chefs come from all over Latin America, the Caribbean and South America, bringing a highly diverse set of flavors and traditions to the communal table
+Philadelphia's Latino Chefs & restaurateurs - Philly's national reputation as a thriving, open-to-all city extends to its flourishing culinary scene, which features many executive chefs of Latin descent.
+From nationally renowned luminaries with multiple successful restaurants (Jose Garces, Guillermo Pernot) to upstarts making a name for themselves here (Jezabel Careaga, Adan Trinidad, Cristina Martinez), these talented chefs come from all over Latin America, the Caribbean, and South America, bringing a highly diverse set of flavors and tradition.
+Ions to the communal table.

-7 Facts About Philadelphia's Latino Community - Philly honors Hispanic Culture thought the year with food, fun and fiestas.
+7 Facts About Philadelphia's Latino Community - Philly honors Hispanic Culture thought the year with food, fun, and fiestas.
 Revelers can catch the Latino spirit at the Mexican Independence Day Festival on Penn’s Landing and the Puerto Rican Day Parade on the Benjamin Franklin Parkway.
-Thought the year, arts and culture lovers have more to look forward to: the such as last years opening of the El Corazon Cultural Center in El Centro de Oro and the North American debut of the exhibition Paint the Revolution: Mexican Modernism, 1910-1950 at the Philadelphia Museum of Art.
+Thought the year, arts and culture lovers have more to look forward to the such as last year's opening of the El Corazon Cultural Center in El Centro de Oro and the North American debut of the exhibition Paint the Revolution: Mexican Modernism, 1910-1950 at the Philadelphia Museum of Art.